-Finance in the digital age Bookmark has been added
+Finance in the digital age has been saved

 Finance in the digital age

 Digital trends are changing the consumers’ demands and expectations, the way the business must operate, and the talent dynamics in the market.
 With the digital shift in core business, finance needs to enable and drive the change, and not be stuck in the past.
 While digital disruption in finance is fast becoming an inescapable reality, most CFOs remain grossly underprepared.

 Finance leaders today have a huge opportunity to play a lead role in shaping the digital agenda of the organization.
 Digital transformation of finance holds the key to make this shift work toward a digital organization—as routine processes get automated and exponential technologies usher in the power of unmatched computing to support the judgement and decision making roles of the CFO.

 After reviewing global trends, innovations, and leading practices, we believe Digital Finance is likely to be underpinned by five key themes: